openstack-k8s-operators/dataplane-operator/docs/deploying.md

     oc describe openstackdataplaneservice install-os

-Any playook listed in the `osp.edpm` namespace is provided by the [edpm-ansible](https://github.com/openstack-k8s-operators/edpm-ansible) project.
+Any playbook listed in the `osp.edpm` namespace is provided by the [edpm-ansible](https://github.com/openstack-k8s-operators/edpm-ansible) project.
 Within that project, the ansible variables that can be used to configure the role are documented.